ga-wdi-curriculum/wdi-intro/readme.md

 - The instructors and staff will be happy to write job recommendations for you
 - The Outcomes team will prioritize helping you in your job search

-If you fall below these critera, then you won't be considered "recommended for hire", and won't get these incentives.
-You can still attend class and attend most alumni events, and we'll still treat you like any other student and provide you with help, but we won't be comfortable putting that "GA Seal of Approval" on you.
-This is in order to protect our brand, and to benefit those who do meet the standards.
-Our philosophy is that being a good programmer is much more than writing good code.
+Regardless of homework and attendance, every student can always attend class and alumni events, and we'll always treat each student like every other.

 There's no "bell curve" or number of students we have to give a "C" to.
 We're just asking you to be on-time and make an effort.
 We expect each of you to meet these criteria.